 - (1) The Board is convened by the President or, if he is unable to attend, by the Vice-President.
 It must be convened if at least three members, or the CAA's Director so request. - (2) The Board's deliberations are valid if a majority of its members are present or represented. - (3) The Board shall adopt internal regulations on a majority vote of its members.
 They must be approved by the Government in Council. - (4) The Director or his representative attends the Board meetings in an advisory capacity.
-The representative shall be chosen from among the Directorate's members as provided for in Article 19. - (5) The Board's secretarial services shall be provided by a civil servant of the CAA as appointed by the Director. - (6) With the exception of any communications which the Board decides to make official, the Board members and any person called upon to attend meetings shall be required to maintain secrecy regarding its deliberations.
+The representative shall be chosen from among the Executive Committee's members as provided for in Article 19. - (5) The Board's secretarial services shall be provided by a civil servant of the CAA as appointed by the Director. - (6) With the exception of any communications which the Board decides to make official, the Board members and any person called upon to attend meetings shall be required to maintain secrecy regarding its deliberations.

 Art.
-19 - Composition and functions of the Directorate
+19 - Composition and functions of the Executive Committee

-- (1) The Directorate is the CAA's principal executive body. - (2) It is composed of a Director, acting as its President, and at least two members who shall report to the Director.
-The Directorate's members are appointed by the Grand Duke on a proposal from the Government in Council for a term of six years.
-Appointments are renewable. - (3) The Directorate takes its decisions collegiately.
+- (1) The Executive Committee is the CAA's principal executive body. - (2) It is composed of a "Directeurr", acting as its President, and not more than two members who shall report to the "Directeur".
+The Executive Committee's members are appointed by the Grand Duke on a proposal from the Government in Council for a term of six years.
+Appointments are renewable. - (3) The Executive Committee takes its decisions collegiately.
 It adopts internal regulations with the unanimity of all its members.
-Before their entry into force, the internal regulations must be approved by the CAA's Board. - (4) The Directorate's members have civil servant status with regard to their salary and their pension scheme. - (5) The Directorate shall determine the measures and take the decisions necessary to enable the CAA to fulfil its mission pursuant to Article 2 of this law.
-It shall be responsible for the reports and proposals that its remit requires it to send to the Board and the Government. - (6) It shall be competent to perform any act of administration or provision necessary for, or conducive to, fulfilment of the CAA's mission and its organisation. - (7) The Directorate shall represent the CAA judicially and extrajudicially. - (8) The Government may make proposals to the Grand Duke regarding the dismissal of the Directorate's members if any fundamental disagreement should arise between the Government and the Directorate over policy and execution of the CAA's remit.
-In such cases, the dismissal shall apply to the Directorate as a whole.
+Before their entry into force, the internal regulations must be approved by the CAA's Board. - (4) The Executive Committee's members have civil servant status with regard to their salary and their pension scheme. - (5) The Executive Committee shall determine the measures and take the decisions necessary to enable the CAA to fulfil its mission pursuant to Article 2 of this law.
+It shall be responsible for the reports and proposals that its remit requires it to send to the Board and the Government. - (6) It shall be competent to perform any act of administration or provision necessary for, or conducive to, fulfilment of the CAA's mission and its organisation. - (7) The Executive Committee shall represent the CAA judicially and extrajudicially. - (8) The Government may make proposals to the Grand Duke regarding the dismissal of the Executive Committee's members if any fundamental disagreement should arise between the Government and the Executive Committee over policy and execution of the CAA's remit.
+In such cases, the dismissal shall apply to the Executive Committee as a whole.

-Likewise, the Government may make a proposal to the Grand Duke regarding the dismissal of a Directorate member who is in the long term unable to perform his duties or has committed a serious offence.
+Likewise, the Government may make a proposal to the Grand Duke regarding the dismissal of a member of the Directorate who is in the long term unable to perform his duties or has committed a serious offence.